Change view: Change style to alternate Change style to default

 Work with the left hand:

-A takes through B C D left, the loop of D right reversed.
+A goes through B C D left, and takes the loop on D right reversed.

 C loop moves down onto D.